-Subsequently, skills-based development and learning in the flow of work can be then implemented to increase satisfaction, engagement, and develop people’s capabilities by making learning central to their growth.
+Subsequently, skills-based development and learning in the flow of work can be then implemented to increase satisfaction and engagement, and develop people’s capabilities by making learning central to their growth.

-To identify things like skills gaps, to develop the right learning journey, and then to measure their impact and efficacy, excellent and clean data is essential, without any present data gaps to lead us down an incorrect path.
+To identify things like skills gaps, develop the right learning journey, and then measure their impact and efficacy, excellent and clean data is essential, without any present data gaps leading us down an incorrect path.
 Key decision-makers are then enabled to identify critical pockets of growth opportunities and then evolve the plan of action based on actual performance results.

 The future of Learning and Talent organizations lies in data!

 The primary focus for your business should be to gather only the data that matters and get it to the right people so that it can be transformed into ground-breaking action that uplifts your employees as well as your business outcomes.
 Creating true accountability models based on anticipated outcomes and tracking progress towards those outcomes will allow you to make more effective and accurate adjustments on the fly, allowing your business to keep up with the speed of change.